jssteinberg/some-makeup/src/routes/style/in-depth/fix-do-css.md

 ## Side notes

 - CSS Remedy also adds `line-sizing: normal` to the root element, but that was from a CSS draft later changed.
-The fix presented here fixes it with a single `line-height` rule for the inline elements in question.
+The rules presented here fixes it with a single `line-height` rule for the inline elements in question.
 - Margins or sizes for headings are not included.
 Browsers has descent styles, even if `<h1>` can differ.
 Themes usually styles the headings they need with margins and size.
 - Elements like `abbr` and `hr` are not normalized.
 By default browsers styles them decently and semantically.
 If they’re part of a theme they are usually more restyled as well.
 - Margins for nested lists are not removed, as sanitize.css does.
 Sometimes someone wants to style lists in a totally different way, and have margins on nested lists.
 It’s easier to remove them when needed.